RohanAlexander/telling_stories_with_data/_book/21-hunt.md

-## Case study -  Student Coaching: How Far Can Technology Go?
+### Case study:  Student Coaching: How Far Can Technology Go?

 There is a general concern about students dropping out of university before they finish their degree.
 If you work one-on-one with a student then this addresses the issue.
 But that doesn't scale.
 The point of this experiment was to see if technology-based options could be more efficient.
 The focus was the University of Toronto, and in particular first-year economics courses in Fall 2015.